 Leroy Steinke, 1st Lieutenant

-A decision to enroll Leroy Steinke in Saint Joseph Military Academy (Hays, Kansas) during high school lead to a lifetime of military experiences, including leading a platoon through Italy, France, and North Africa during WWII, eight years with the Army reserves post-WWII, and an additional twenty years in the reserves with the Air Force Medical Service Center.
+A decision to enroll Leroy Steinke in Saint Joseph Military Academy (Hays, Kansas) during high school led to a lifetime of military experiences, including leading a platoon through Italy, France, and North Africa during World War II, eight years with the Army Reserves post-World War II, and an additional twenty years in the reserves with the Air Force Medical Service Center.

 Leroy Steinke was born on July 7th, 1924, on a wheat farm near Rawlins County, Kansas.
 When it came time to go to high school, he was sent to Saint Joseph Military Academy (JROTC) in Hayes, Kansas—about 150 miles from his childhood home.
 He also attended a summer ROTC Camp at Fort Leavenworth in 1941, one of nine students from the Military Academy chosen to go.
 During his senior year at the Academy, the Japanese attacked Pearl Harbor; because of that attack, the O1 appointment was lowered to eighteen years of age in February of 1942, shortly before Mr. Steinke graduated and had his eighteenth birthday.
 By August of 1942, he had taken his oath of office and was on active duty Sept.
 9th, 1942—reporting to Camp Robinson in Arkansas.